If you’re looking for my Sew, Mama, Sew! Giveaway, click HERE.

 For those who are new to my blog, I hope you’ll come back and look around!
 As a bit of background, I’m a reporter for The Associated Press by day, crafter by night.
-Sometimes the two intersect and I get to write sewing and craft columns for AP, but my main job is covering politics and other topics in New Hampshire.
-My husband is the national food editor for AP, and we have an 8-year-old son who enjoys sewing as long as it involves jamming his foot down on the sewing machine pedal as hard as he can!
+Sometimes the two intersect and I get to write sewing and craft columns for AP (My most recent column about using old photos in holiday decorations can be found HERE), but my main job is covering politics and other topics in New Hampshire.
+My husband is the national food editor for AP, and we have an 9-year-old son who enjoys sewing as long as it involves jamming his foot down on the sewing machine pedal as hard as he can!

 I will close comments at 10 p.m.
 EST Friday, and will announce the winner Saturday.
 I will ship internationally.

 Please check out all the other great giveaways by clicking the image below: